 Nano One's innovative processing technology can be used to produce materials used in a wide range of markets.
-Nano One's first addressable market is cathode materials of lithium ion rechargeable batteries for electric vehicles (EV) and energy storage systems (ESS).
+Nano One's first addressable market is cathode materials for lithium ion rechargeable batteries for electric vehicles (EV) and energy storage systems (ESS).
 There is growing demand in the lithium ion battery market for more cost effective and higher performance energy storage solutions.
-Nano One is well positioned to address these needs with its patented and patent pending technology and anticipates growth potential for the technology in many other materials markets that include energy storage, dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.
+Nano One is well positioned to address these needs with its patented and patent pending technology and anticipates growth potential for the technology in many other materials markets beyond energy storage, including dental, catalysts, specialty ceramics, pharmaceutical, semiconductors, agriculture, aerospace and communications.

-Nano One has developed a new method of producing high performance cathode materials, which uses equipment and simple methods that are known to scale in a wide range of industrial applications.
-The process can produce longer lasting composite materials using lower cost feedstock and simpler processing.
+Nano One has developed a new process of producing high performance cathode materials, which uses standard equipment and simple methods that are known to scale in a wide range of industrial applications.
+The process can produce higher performance composite materials while using lower cost feedstock and simpler processing.
 Nano One's patented technology is a flexible manufacturing platform that enables lithium carbonate (or hydroxide) to be used as feedstock alongside other raw materials such as nickel, manganese, cobalt, iron, phosphate and/or aluminum.
-It is a water based process operating at mild pH and temperature that easily forms the energy storing cathode materials used in lithium ion batteries.
+It is a water based process operating at mild pH and temperature that forms the energy storing cathode materials used in lithium ion batteries.
+The process can be configured to produce a range of different nanostructured materials and has the flexibility to shift with emerging and future battery market trends and a diverse range of other growth opportunities.

 The process consists of three stages, and the major innovations lie in the first stage where a special mode of combining reactants controls crystal nucleation and growth of particles.
 Nucleation is the self-assembly of molecules into an organized structure.
-The desired nano-scale or superfine structure is formed in the first stage of the production cycle and eliminates many steps common to the dominant industrial processes.
+The desired nano-scale or superfine structure is formed in the initial stage of the production cycle and eliminates many steps common to the incumbent industrial processes.

-The underlying structure and morphology of the materials is preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of a robust and long lasting material.
-The process produces materials with stable phase composition and high porosity, but which is configurable to meet a variety of density requirements.
+The underlying structure and morphology of the materials is preserved through a wide range of thermal processing steps, eliminating the need for long and repeated firings and indicative of a robust and more durable material.
+The process produces materials with stable phase composition and high porosity, but which is configurable to meet a variety of energy density requirements.

-The presence of nano-structures early in the process and prior to calcination (i.e. heating to high temperature) simplifies processing and is advantageous for performance, throughput and scale-up.
+The presence of nano-structures early in the process and prior to calcination (i.e. heating to high temperature) simplifies processing and is advantageous for material performance, process throughput and scale-up.

 Characterization of the materials by electron microscope and x-ray characterizes the size, the composition and the kind of structure, providing evidence of a robust structure that withstands the rigours of drying and calcination and maintains the integrity of its advantageous structure through thousands of charge cycles.